SetsukoSahara/Expansion_coefficient/README.md

 Setsuko Sahara, Takashi Kodama, and Charles F Stevens

-Here We provide two scripts used in our paper to
+Here We provide two scripts used in our paper to model the differentiation kinetics of

 For details please see our paper.